Hard Drive Handling

 Putting new drives into service

 When you buy new drives, you should do a little preparation to increase the likelihood of trouble-free service.
-As part of this preparation, it's a good practice to zero all data on the drive.
-'Zero all data' means that you write all ones and zeros on the drive, using the formatting tools available for your operating system.
+As part of this preparation, it's a good practice to zero all data on the drive. ”Zero all data” means that you write all zeros on the drive (instead of ones and zeros), using the formatting tools available for your operating system.
 Doing this will ensure that every bit on the drive is touched.
 This will force the drive to do a thorough scan of the volume, find bad sectors and mark them as “off limits.”

 Shock prevention

 Hard drives are complex and delicate mechanisms.
-There are two kinds of shocks to be avoided—electrostatic discharge (ESD) and impact.
+There are two kinds of shocks to be avoided: electrostatic discharge (ESD) and impact.
 Do not be cavalier about either type of shock.
-From personal experiences, we know they need to be addressed.
+From personal experiences, we know they need to be avoided.

 Applied in the wrong place, static electricity can kill sensitive electronics in an instant.
 This applies to many of the components in your computer, including the controller circuit board on your hard drive.
-The most basic precaution you can take when handling electronics is to touch grounded metal (such as the chassis of your computer) before touching sensitive electronics, i.e. anything inside the computer case, particularly if you are in a static-rich environment, like a low-humidity room with wool carpeting.
+The most basic precaution you can take when handling electronics is to touch grounded metal (such as the chassis of your computer) before touching sensitive electronics.
+This is particularly important if you are in a static-rich environment, like a low-humidity room with wool carpeting.
 If you want the utmost in nerdy fashion (as well as maximum protection), you can get an anti-static wrist strap.

-We suggest that you put a label on your hard drives with some important information, as shown at right.
+We suggest that you put a label on your hard drives with some important information, as shown in Figure 3.
 We suggest keeping the volume name, the purchase date, and the warranty expiration date on all drives.
 Backup drives should indicate what data is on the drives, and when they were last validated.
+Mark your drives as you are about to install them, since it’s pretty inconvenient to mark them after installation.

-You can write on standard Avery mailing labels.
-Make sure to not cover any of the "breathing" holes on the drive.
+You can write these notations on standard Avery mailing labels.
+Make sure not to cover any of the "breathing" holes on the drive.
 We also suggest putting a label on the front of the drive so it can be read when the drive is inserted in a removable drive tray.
 You can update the labeling as you use the drive for different purposes.

 Hard drive storage